Neuroscience Institute Public Outreach & Science Education

 Brain Awareness Week 2019

-This year we celebrate Brain Awareness Week from March 9–17 with a series of events in conjunction with braiNY, the outreach arm of the Greater New York City chapter of the Society for Neuroscience; the Dana Alliance for Brain Initiatives; and other area institutions.
+This year we celebrated Brain Awareness Week from March 9–17 with a series of events in conjunction with braiNY, the outreach arm of the Greater New York City chapter of the Society for Neuroscience; the Dana Alliance for Brain Initiatives; and other area institutions.
 The Neuroscience Institute is a key player in planning braiNY events throughout the city.

-Brain Awareness Week events take place at sites across NYU, with our annual Brain Day taking place on March 12.
+Brain Awareness Week events took place at sites across NYU, with our annual Brain Day taking place on March 12.
 Through a range of events, such as documentary screenings, free yoga classes, and lectures on health and the brain, we are proud to draw hundreds of visitors each year to NYU and our world-class neuroscience community.

 Drawing and the Brain—March 11, 2019

 The Neuroscience Institute and the Master Scholars Program in Humanistic Medicine presented the opportunity to explore the beautiful complexity of the brain through drawing with artist-in-residence Laura Fergurson.
 Sessions were free and open to all NYU affiliates.

 Community Brain Fair—March 12, 2019